 Accommodation and Catering

 There is a toilet block in the middle of the campsite which has showers, wash basins and toilets: an outside tap is for drinking / cooking water and washing small items of personal gear and equipment.
-There may be a rota for giving the facilities a quick wipe over.
-This water has to be paid for by Pablo and should not be wasted.
+There may be a rota for giving the facilities a quick wipe over, but please leave facilities as you would wish to find them.
+The water has to be paid for by Pablo and should not be wasted.
 Therefore group tackle (ropes, ladders, etc) must be washed in the river.
 A room in the block acts as a tackle store and is used for charging electric cells.

 Pablo at the bar charges 5€ per adult per night for camping, up to a maximum of 100€ per stay.
 This will be collected by the expedition treasurer and paid to Pablo in a lump sum at the end.